Patelkrishna1922/Landing_page/README.md

 # OIBSIP_Task1
 Oasis Infobyte Internship Task1

+## 🌐 About the Internship

+This project is a part of the **Web Development Internship Program** offered by [Oasis Infobyte](https://oasisinfobyte.com/).
+The internship provides hands-on experience in front-end web development through real-world tasks and projects.
+As part of **Level 1**, I completed this task:

+- Landing Page (this project)

+The program helped me strengthen my skills in HTML, CSS, JavaScript, and responsive web design.

 # Task 1 - Landing Page

 This is a **Landing Page** created as part of the Oasis Infobyte Web Development Virtual Internship Program.
 The page promotes natural skincare products under the brand **Hyphen**.